 Paulie, from this point on, begins to lose the role of jester in Tony’s court and begins to move in a very different direction.
 He’s next seen confronting the woman who he had thought was his mother in her room at the old people’s home (36:33 – 37:51 ).

-“I went without so you could have.”
-The mink coat, the massage chair from Sharper Image, the flatscreen tv.”
+“I went without so you could have The mink coat, the massage chair from Sharper Image, the flatscreen tv.”

 The last thing he does before he leaves her is to throw the television set he bought her out the window, and he tells her, “You’re on your own.
 I never want to see you again.”
 (45:18 – 46:51).